 I’m continuing the week with more vampires.
-I was recommended Dance With a Vampire by Fabian Black, a seven pages long story.
+Dance With a Vampire by Fabian Black is a seven pages long story.
 I love short fiction.
 Many make the mistake of thinking it’s easy to write—it’s not.
 It takes a lot of skill.
 Authors who master the form can rip my heart out in just a few words where others leave me quite unaffected.
-In a novel, you have time to grow to like a character, but in short fiction that connection has to be established in just a few lines.
+In a novel, you have time to grow to like a character, but in short fiction, that connection has to be established in just a few lines.

 There is one thing that always annoys me, though.
 Why oh why do bisexual characters always have to be described as unreliable?
 In this short, short story it’s even pointed out twice.

 I made a mental note never to date a bisexual again.
 It doubled the chances of being dumped. – p.2